josiest/songwriting/songs/Next To You/lyrics.md

 The morning would only come too soon

 ### Bridge I
-~In the weeks that followed
-~I didn't know what to feel
+~At first I didn't know what to feel
-~What connection did we have before
-~But the more of you I had
-~The more I wanted so bad
+But every time that I saw you again
+You showed me a new kind of light
+~And I knew from then

 ### Verse II
 Oh in the winter